And why does the New York Times seem to think that it's packaging?

 When we come back, I will share with you the simple declarative sentence that explains Barack Obama's entire worldview.

-It's Doug Abansky for Rush Limbo.
+It's Dugabanski for Rush Limbo.

 We'll be right back.

-Yes, ladies and gentlemen, everything that you need to know about Barack Obama can be summed up, I promise you this a little while ago, in in a nifty little sentence.
+Yes, ladies and gentlemen, everything that you need to know about Barack Obama can be summed up, I promise you this a little while ago, in a nifty little sentence.

-Everything, every place you turn, whether it's the Keystone Pipeline, whether it's Egypt, whether it's Israel, whether it's the Gulf of Mexico, whether it's China, doesn't whether it's GM, whether it's Wisconsin, every single thing about Barack Obama can be understood this way.
+Everything, every place you turn, whether it's the Keystone Pipeline, whether it's Egypt, whether it's Israel, whether it's the Gulf of Mexico, whether it's China, whether it's GM, whether it's Wisconsin, every single thing about Barack Obama can be understood this way.

-Certainly not well read, because he's not a student of history.
+Certainly not well-read because he's not a student of history.

 That is why he could never compromise on the budget, the debt, all the things.